You are listening to the Sean Hannity Radio Show Podcast.

 It is certainly not anything that I ever would do again.

-It's been a month now since the FBI director ripped into Hillary Clinton and her extreme carelessness and then of course going before Trey Gowdy Yeah she lied here.
+It's been a month now since the FBI director ripped into Hillary Clinton and her extreme carelessness.

-Anyway none of Hillary's uh work related emails discovered by the F FBI after being deleted on her private server have been released raising questions about whether or not we the people will see these before election day.
+Anyway, none of Hillary's work-related emails discovered by the FBI after being deleted on our private server have been released, raising questions about whether or not we, the people, will see these before Election Day.

 It will be up to a federal judge to determine when they could be made public.